-The County proposed a 1.5% across-the-board salary increase retroactive to January 1, 2009, but the payment of which to be effective January 1, 2010.
-The County also proposed that effective January 1, 2011, the County pay employees on a biweekly basis with staggered implementation resulting in a ten-day hold back on an employee receiving a pay check.
+The County proposed a 7.5% salary increase for officers receiving less than \$40,500 annually over three years in equalized payments of 2.5% per year effective in 2009.
+For officers receiving more than \$40,500 annually, the County proposed wage increases averaging between 9.38% and 23.10% over three years.
+The County also proposed that effective January 1, 2011, it would pay employees on a bi-weekly basis with staggered implementation resulting in a ten-day hold back on an employee receiving a pay check.
 The end result of the new pay schedule is that when an officer leaves the employ of the County, two weeks of pay will be owed to the officer.
 The County opposed all other contested issues presented by the FOP, including the salary guide proposal.

-On January 31, 2011, the arbitrator issued a 82-page Opinion and Award.
-He noted that the record was extensive, containing 120 documentary exhibits totaling thousands of pages in support of the parties' last offers.
+On October 31, 2010, the arbitrator issued an 86-page Opinion and Award.
+He noted that the record was extensive, containing 90 documentary exhibits totaling thousands of pages in support of the parties' last offers.
 After summarizing the parties' proposals and respective arguments on those proposals in detail, the arbitrator compared the proposals and awarded a three-year agreement.